Make America Slime Again Tour: Critical reception

 The tour received highly positive reviews from critics, who praised Gaulden's performance.

 Reviewing the tour's fourth night in Houston, Texas, DeVaughn Douglas for the Houston Press wrote that "the stage show itself also reflected [Gaulden's] growth" and that "what once was a no-frills display of raw mixtape energy has evolved into a full-scale production", praising the tour's production.
-He continued, writing that "the show underscored how far YoungBoy has come as a performer" and that Gaulden balances "raw energy" with "with production designed for arenas".
-Reviewing the same night in Houston, Shawn Grant for The Source wrote that "everything about the show was turned up" and that "the bass was so heavy you could feel it in your chest", continuing that "the lights and visuals kept shifting with every beat, and YoungBoy’s dancers and team made sure the momentum never dipped".
-Grant concluded, writing that "this wasn’t just a rap concert.
+He continued, writing that "the show underscored how far YoungBoy has come as a performer" and that Gaulden balances "raw energy" with "production designed for arenas".
+Reviewing the same night in Houston, Shawn Grant for The Source wrote that "everything about the show was turned up" and that "the bass was so heavy you could feel it in your chest", continuing that "the lights and visuals kept shifting with every beat, and YoungBoy's dancers and team made sure the momentum never dipped".
+Grant concluded, writing that "this wasn't just a rap concert.
 It was a generational moment".
-In a review of the tour seventh night in Oakland, California, Riff Magazines AJ Tinio wrote that Gaulden "delivered a theatrical, tightly focused set that leaned heavily into the tour’s green theme".
+In a review of the tour seventh night in Oakland, California, Riff Magazines AJ Tinio wrote that Gaulden "delivered a theatrical, tightly focused set that leaned heavily into the tour's green theme".

 In a review of the tour's seventeenth night in Newark, New Jersey, Jayson Buford of Rolling Stone begun his review, noting that the number of songs Gaulden performed was almost "overwhelming" and that despite the potential of "a sensory overload", you will never be bored by Gaulden's "compulsion, appetites, or his enduring melancholy that exist in the fog of the music, even when he is being violent, even when he is an egotistical maximalist".
-Commenting on the stage design, Buford wrote that "compared to other rap tours, YoungBoy’s stage design was more catered to the contemporary rap fan than to an elitist crowd", describing the concert as "a carnival of distrust".
-In another positive review of the tour's seventeenth night in Newark, New Jersey, The Faders Dylan Green wrote that "the crowd’s energy rarely faltered throughout the night" and that Gaulden "approached the show with a quiet magnetism".
+Commenting on the stage design, Buford wrote that "compared to other rap tours, YoungBoy's stage design was more catered to the contemporary rap fan than to an elitist crowd", describing the concert as "a carnival of distrust".
+In another positive review of the tour's seventeenth night in Newark, New Jersey, The Faders Dylan Green wrote that "the crowd's energy rarely faltered throughout the night" and that Gaulden "approached the show with a quiet magnetism".
 Green Continued writing that "every ballad [became] the largest karaoke session in Newark".
 Green concluded his review noting that, "the bleeding heart at the center of his music rang even louder than the cries of the adoring arena".

 Commercial performance

 After the final show, the rapper was declared the first artist from Baton Rouge to sell out more than 40 arenas on a single tour, with 42 shows in total.
-Reportedly, the tour made $75 million in total revenue with 200,000 tickets sold and every show sold out.
+Reportedly, the tour made $75 million in total revenue with 500,000 tickets sold and every show sold out.